Can a Clot-Busting Anti-Stroke Medicine Save Lives?

 Subsequent clinical trials did not show the same positive results as earlier trials had, but proponents of the drug note that was because the drug was not administered in the proper way.
 In order for tPA to be effective, the drug must be administered shortly after a stroke, which usually means upon entry into an emergency room.
 Those opposed to the medication have allegedly initiated an all-out a media campaign to prevent the drug from being accessible to patients who could benefit from it.

 Those who were opposed to tPA lost the battle.
 That does not mean, however, that serious damage wasn’t done in the process.
 In the 22 years that tPA was treated as a dangerous fringe treatment, millions of Americans and others all over the world were denied a treatment that actually worked because a small group of powerful physicians said claimed it was useless and dangerous.
 Vindication for those who believed in the treatment is bittersweet.
 There are still those coming out of medical school who have been taught to believe that tPA is dangerous based on blog posts and podcasts without having taken a look at the data.

 On the other hand, many questions remain surrounding tPA.
 The detractors pointed out that the data surrounding the first clinical trials were flawed.
 It’s unclear whether tPA works for everyone and whether it will work in an individual case may depend on a number of external factors.

-If you’ve been injured by medical negligence, the Tampa office of Masterson, Hoag, & Smith can help.
+If you’ve been injured by medical negligence, the St. Petersburg office of Masterson & Hoag, P.A. can help.
 Give us a call or talk to us online to set up an appointment.